Batley

 It is situated 6 miles west-north-west of Wakefield, 8 miles north-east of Huddersfield, 8 miles south-west of Leeds, 8 miles south-east of Bradford and 9 miles east of Halifax.

-Batley is also just 2 miles from West Yorkshire's 6th most populated town Dewsbury, with which, since 1974, it has been joined as part of the large Huddersfield-based metropolitan district of Kirklees, the seventh-largest metropolitan authority in the country.
+Batley is also just 2 miles from West Yorkshire's 6th most populated town Dewsbury, with which it has been joined, since 1974, as part of the vast Kirklees metropolitan district.
+Kirklees, the seventh-most-populated metropolitan authority in the country, is based in Huddersfield.

-Despite the proximity to its neighbour, Batley had proudly been, until 1974, quite a substantial borough in its own right, with its town centre surrounded by a dozen districts and with a fine town hall, which was opened next to its Market Square in 1853.
+Until 1974, Batley had proudly been a substantial borough in its own right, with its town centre surrounded by a dozen districts and with a fine town hall, which was opened next to its Market Square in 1853.
 Batley Town Hall still offers a concert hall and popular venue for community groups.

 Batley was already in existence at the time of the Domesday Book in 1086 as Bateleia, but was then a small settlement of 11 households, this including the local priest.